Everest Base Camp Trek in December 2025

 • Trek with a guide and a porter for a hassle-free journey.

-• Buy ample instant food, nuts, snacks, bars, etc, in Kathmandu for the trek.
-Note that the price of everything is high in the mountains
+• For the trek, buy ample instant food, nuts, snacks, bars, etc., in Kathmandu.
+Note that everything is more expensive in the mountains.

 • Pack a small thermos to carry hot drinks, a hot water bag to keep yourself warm during nights, and compression socks to walk long hours comfortably.